algorandfoundation/beaker/blog/blog.md

 Take heart that the Algorand team has been working very hard to improve the development experience.

-Before we dive in to the improvements, lets review some common things folks struggle with while developing.
+Before we dive into the improvements, let's review some common things folks struggle with while developing.

 ## Code Organization